yellowman/ftd/README.md

    sudo nginx -t
    sudo systemctl reload nginx
    ```
+5. Templates and admin static assets are embedded in the binary and served from the bundled data whether or not the process chroots into the `_ftd` home.
+You do **not** place `templates/` or `static/` onto the host filesystem; only publish the sample HTML forms if you wish to serve them directly.
-5. Run the FastCGI service (with socket creation before chroot/drop-privilege):
+6. Run the FastCGI service (with socket creation before chroot/drop-privilege):
    ```sh
    sudo -u _ftd /usr/local/bin/ftd
    ```
-6. Sign in at `/form/admin/` as `admin` / `change-me` and rotate the password via the dashboard form; the UI warns while the default remains.
+7. Sign in at `/form/admin/` as `admin` / `change-me` and rotate the password via the dashboard form; the UI warns while the default remains.